 As can be clearly seen from the above, this can be broken down further into two parts.

 The first part is about sales.
 You are not selling enough product or service and you need to get yourself out there and sell!
 If that is not your strength, then you need to hire someone whose strength it is and get them to sell.
-If your marketing or branding needs to be improved or your product or service is the problem that needs to be updated or improved, that needs to get done sooner rather than later.
+If your marketing or branding needs to be improved or your product or service that needs to be updated or improved, that needs to get done sooner rather than later.
 Whatever must happen, must happen and then you need to sell, sell, sell!

 Test and measure and then test again along the way so that you can see where things are going awry and then “tweak” them and test again.
 Throw away what doesn’t work and move on.
-Replicate what does work, it’s really as simple as that.
+Replicate what does work – it’s really as simple as that.

 The second part being your margins is a little more complicated.
-In order to calculate your margins correctly, you need to know exactly what your cost of the product is and what your cost of sale is.
+In order to calculate your margins correctly you need to know exactly what your cost of product is and what your cost of sale is.
 There is obviously a huge difference between whether you are selling a product or a service but irrespective of which you sell, the issue is the same but from different perspectives and I will deal with each of these issues more comprehensively next time.

 Struggling to collect your money.